esudh/esudh.github.io/_pages/index.md

 Learn more about the ESU [here](https://esudh.github.io/about/){:target="_blank"}.

 The applications will open on 17 March.
 We will all be very happy to welcome you in Besançon!
-Check back for more details and do not hesitate to contact us at this [email address](esudh2025@univ-fcomte.fr) !
+Check back for more details and do not hesitate to contact us at this [esudh2025@univ-fcomte.fr](esudh2025@univ-fcomte.fr) !